evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-2.md

 Your... trespasses warrant a punishment, but you may yet be awakened.

 STUDENTS
 What must we do?
-I am unafraid!
+We are unafraid!

 HIGH ACOLYTE
 You would begin with a false belief?